 Car class must change.

-What if we want to put a different brand of tires on our
+What if you want to put a different brand of tires on your

 Car?
 Too bad.